jlongway-web/Bank-Customer-Risk-Churn-Modeling/README.md

 <img src="images/Churn_by_Product_Count.png" width="800">

-"Analysis reveals that while 2 products represent the 'Loyalty Sweet Spot' (7.6% churn), account consolidation into 3 or 4 products serves as a 90%+ reliable leading indicator of imminent attrition."
+While 2 products represent the 'Loyalty Sweet Spot' (7.6% churn), account consolidation into 3 or 4 products serves as a 90%+ reliable leading indicator of imminent attrition.

 Direct correlation to Churn is seen below.